Le5 Communications: Newspapers

 The company launched L'Express de Timmins, a weekly francophone community newspaper in Timmins, in 2010.
 In 2011, it also purchased Sudbury's existing francophone community newspaper Le Voyageur.
 In 2013, L'Express de Timmins and Le Voyageur merged to form Le Voyageur La voix du Nord, with expanded coverage throughout the Northeastern Ontario region.

 Controversy

-Although it was not opposed to Le5's application to take over ownership of CHYC, Le Voyageur published an editorial in 2008 criticizing the CRTC for its handling of the application process.
+Although it was not opposed to Le5's application to take over ownership of CHYC, Le Voyageur (which was still owned by a different company at that time) published an editorial in 2008 criticizing the CRTC for its handling of the application process.
 The paper took issue with the fact that the CRTC's original notice of hearing was not published in any of the region's local media, but only in the Ottawa newspaper Le Droit, a publication with very limited readership in the Sudbury or Timmins areas — thereby giving the region's Franco-Ontarian community little notice of either the pending transaction or the deadlines for reviewing and submitting comments regarding the application.